-An important area of focus this year has been staff remuneration with an increased level of requests being received for benchmarking and retention being a particular challenge among lower paid staff and those in catering.
+An important area of focus this year has been staff remuneration with an increased level of requests being received for benchmarking and retention being a particular challenge among lower paid staff.
 The Governors recognise recruitment and retention as greater risks in the current environment.
-A full review of salaries and conditions of service commenced in the year and is set to conclude next financial year.
-The strategic aim of this review is to ensure that the pay structure is fit for purpose, affordable and rewards responsibility equitably.
-This is increasingly important as the two schools become more aligned with further consolidation and use of staff cross Charity allowing both schools to make maximum benefit of expertise, scale and flexibility.
+A full review of salaries and conditions of service was carried out during the year with a new pay and reward structure to be implemented from September 2023.
+The new structure is designed to support recruitment and retention and to allow both schools to make maximum benefit of expertise, scale and flexibility, while remaining affordable.

-Both schools have taken the opportunity to review the staffing provision where the occasion has arisen, resisting the temptation to replace like for like and instead appraising the business/educational need across the two schools and considering how best this can be addressed.
+The staffing model is continually reviewed to ensure it remains fit for purpose and that resources are being used efficiently across the two sites.
+Recruitment is based on the business/educational need across the two schools with opportunities taken to rationalise where appropriate.
 Tuition costs as a percentage of gross fee income are routinely monitored as a key performance indicator, with the schools driving efficiency through better timetabling and control of responsibilities whilst being mindful of the need to retain the culture of both schools that benefits from our committed and motivated staff.